awmyhr/docker-sash/README.md

 this case it will be siting idle.
 Running 'container-run.sh' will open a session inside the container.
 Again, examine the scripts for an idea of what Docker commands to use for a more customized experience.

+## Flavors

+### CentOS 7

+This is intended as a stable/LTS container.
+The image is sourced from the official image on Docker Hub.
+Packages are sourced first from the official CentOS repositories (base, updates, and extras), then from EPEL.

+Other sources (i.e., Python pip install, other 3rd party repos) are used very judiciously, and only when the utility outweighs the desire to keep the system 'pure.'

+A variety of script languages, shells, utilities, and text editors are available (though noteably not Emacs, as it is very heavy.
+However, mg is.)

+### RHEL 7

+*NOTE: This container has special, specific requirements!*

+*NOTE: This container is NOT supported or endorsed by Red Hat in any way!*

+A Red Hat Enterprise Linux 7 version of the CentOS 7 container.
+The image is sourced from the official Red Hat registry, and has a very strict set of
+requirements:

+* The host system *must* be RHEL 7 with valid subscriptions/entitlements.

+* The host system *must* be using Docker from the RHEL 7 Server Extras repo.

+* The host system *must* be able to present the following repositories:

+  * RHEL 7 Server (typically named rhel-7-server-rpms)

+  * RHEL 7 Server Ansible (typically named rhel-7-server-ansible-2-rpms)

+  * EPEL 7 Server (must have 'epel' in name string)

+If the EPEL repos are not available, the user will need to remove the related lines from Dockerfile.rhel.
+Alternatively, one could add the EPEL repo file, however the idea of this flavor is content is controlled by a Satellite Server's Content Views and Lifecycles.

+As with CentOS, other sources (i.e., Python pip install) are used very judiciously, and only when the utility outweighs the desire to keep the system managed and 'pure.'

 ## Maintainers